krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 <p align="center"> Figure 6-7 &nbsp; Query issues caused by deletion in open addressing </p>

-To solve this problem, we can use a "lazy deletion" mechanism: instead of directly removing elements from the hash table, **use a constant `TOMBSTONE` to mark the bucket**.
+To solve this problem, we can use a <u>lazy deletion</u> mechanism: instead of directly removing elements from the hash table, **use a constant `TOMBSTONE` to mark the bucket**.
 In this mechanism, both `None` and `TOMBSTONE` represent empty buckets and can hold key-value pairs.
 However, when linear probing encounters `TOMBSTONE`, it should continue traversing since there may still be key-value pairs below it.

 However, **lazy deletion may accelerate the degradation of hash table performance**.
 Every deletion operation produces a delete mark, and as `TOMBSTONE` increases, so does the search time, as linear probing may have to skip multiple `TOMBSTONE` to find the target element.